Band-group/hspf-spatial-analysis/analysis/spatial/README.md

 This contains code and data for the spatial analysis.

+## Changelog

+** Update 17/03/2024 **

+Moved the model-fitting code into `code/HbS_model_fit.R`, and the model diagnostic code into `code/HbS_model_diagnostics.R`.
+Also added a pf regression diagnostic plot into the latter.
+A few code tweaks have been made to make this work.

+## Prerequisites

+### R prerequisites

+The function `install.prerequisites()` from `code/functions.R` will attempt to identify and install all the needed R library prerequisites.
+Good luck!

+### Data prerequisites

-**Note** you must create a `geodata/` folder (excluded from github) with the prerequisite large geographical data files in.
+Before starting you must create a `geodata/` folder (excluded from github) with the prerequisite large geographical data files in.
 This includes:

 - MAP malaria atlas data: `2013_Sickle_Haemoglobin_HbS_Allele_Freq_Global_5k_Decompressed.tif` (162 Mb)
 - (2012 version: `201201_Global_Sickle_Haemoglobin_HbS_Allele_Frequency_2010.tif`)